PhilSA/Trove/com.trove.polymorphicelements/Documentation~/how-it-works.md

             LocalTransformLookup = SystemAPI.GetComponentLookup<LocalTransform>(false),
         };

-        // Execute the Process() function of every element.
+        // Call the Execute() function of every element.
         // This loop will keep iterating as long as we haven't reached the end of the elements in the eventsList.
-        // IMyEventManager.Execute_Process returns true if it has found an element to read at the given elementStartByteIndex,
+        // IMyEventManager.Execute outputs a "bool success" based on if it has found an element to read at the given elementStartByteIndex,
         // and it will then output the next element start byte index to elementStartByteIndex. int elementStartByteIndex = 0;
+        bool success = true;
+        while (success)
+        {
-        while(IMyEventManager.Execute_Process(ref eventsList, elementStartByteIndex, out elementStartByteIndex, ref data)) { }
+            IMyEventManager.Execute(ref eventsList, elementStartByteIndex, out elementStartByteIndex, ref data, out success);
+        }

         eventsList.Dispose();
     }
 }
 ```

-This example was all done on the main thread, but both element writing (`AddElement`) and executing (`Execute_Process`) can be called in bursted jobs.
+This example was all done on the main thread, but both element writing (`AddElement`) and function calling (`Execute`) can be called in bursted jobs.

 Note that we can also alter this example to write events to a dynamic buffer on the entity whose transform is affected, instead of writing them to a global `NativeList`.
 We'll have to modify our events so that they gain access to component data directly rather than relying on a `ComponentLookup<LocalTransform>`: